rhel-labs/instruqt/satellite-online/04-launch-instance/assignment.md

 Clicking on the ID hyperlink will take you directly to the AWS console instance information page.

+Here's the credentials for logging into the AWS account:

 ![aws console instance](../assets/awsconsoleinstance.png)

 Note that the instance was assigned a **private** DNS name.